55joni55/Telegram-anonim-bot/README.md

  - Animated stickers in original quality, Premium emojis, Unique stickers and animations, All exclusive content from premium users

-⚙️ SETUP (for both scripts)
+⚙️ INSTALLATION & SETUP (for both scripts)

+Install the dependency.
+The scripts are written for aiogram 2.x, so run the following command in your terminal:

+bash
+- pip install aiogram

 Before the first launch, be sure to open the script file and modify the following parameters:

-TOKEN — insert your bot's token, obtained from @BotFather.
+- TOKEN - insert your bot's token, obtained from @BotFather.

-ACCOUNT_ID — enter your numeric user ID (you can get it from @G5_55_5G_bot).
+- ACCOUNT_ID - enter your numeric user ID (you can get it from @G5_55_5G_bot).
 This is the account that will receive all messages forwarded from users.

-start_command_gid  \
-                     you can customize the welcome text and the GIF animation that the bot sends in response to the /start command. start_command_text /
+- start_command_gid and start_command_text - you can customize the welcome text and the GIF animation that the bot sends in response to the /start command.